ANC’s Reputation Damaged by Corruption and Failure to Act, NEC Report Finds, South Africans Agree

 The ANC's National Executive Committee during a meeting.

-The ANC's National Executive Committee will discuss a report that lamented the state of the party, and its inability to deal with corruption among members.
-Image: Per-Anders Pettersson.
+The ANC's National Executive Committee will discuss a report that lamented the state of the party and its inability to deal with corruption among members.
+Image: Per-Anders Pettersson

 Source: Getty Images

 Rampant corruption within the ANC and the party’s inability to deal with it pose a major problem for the organisation.
+That’s according to a document circulated at the party’s National Executive Committee (NEC) meeting in Ekurhuleni this weekend.

-According to City Press, the document lamented the state of the party, saying that its inability to deal with corrupt officials was either because it lacked the means or will to do so or those in charge of taking action also had something to lose.
+The document lamented the state of the party, saying that its inability to deal with corrupt officials was either because it lacked the means or will to do so or those in charge of taking action also had something to lose.

 Read also